 The investment objective of the U.S. Equity strategy is to provide above-average, long-term, risk-adjusted returns from both capital gains and dividend income by investing primarily in equity and equity-related securities of U.S. entities.
-Treasury bills or short-term investments may also be used from time to time.
+Treasury bills or short-term investments will also be used.